 Personal highlight: Getting a bunch of friends together and setting up team multiplayer against the sims!
 We’d set the difficulty to “Perfect” or “Dark” level to give them an absurdly lethal edge, choose Proximity Mines at the Facility, then organize a mine-laden barricade front to try and stop them.
 Seeing how long we could hold out before they inevitably “broke through” and annihilated us was insanely fun.

 8. Super Smash Bros.

 Let’s be honest.
 If I’m going to play Smash today, it’s probably going to be Smash Ultimate on Switch (or Melee on GameCube!).
 The mechanics are much more refined and balanced, there’s absurd amounts of content and characters, and the whole experience so much speedier!
-But the newer games owe a huge debt to the original.
-And though a bit slow, it’s still fun to play today!
+But the newer games owe a huge debt to the original (which started as a side project programmed solely by Satoru Iwata and Masahiro Sakurai-that’s crazy!).
+And though a bit slow, it’s still fun to play today.
 All the original fighters, stages, and items are rock solid.
 The concept of Nintendo characters duking it out in an “easy to pickup, hard to master” fighting game was as addictive then as it is now.
 Plus, this was the only time we got to see 3D Samus in action on the N64!

 Personal highlight: Playing 4-player, 3-stock battles deep into the night with my friends in high school.
 So much fun! (and yelling, lots of yelling).